antirez/linenoise/README.markdown

 Apparently almost every terminal you can happen to use today has some kind of support for basic VT100 escape sequences.
 So I tried to write a lib using just very basic VT100 features.
 The resulting library appears to work everywhere I tried to use it, and now can work even on ANSI.SYS compatible terminals, since no
 VT220 specific sequences are used anymore.

-The library is currently about 1100 lines of code.
-In order to use it in your project just look at the *example.c* file in the source distribution, it is trivial.
-Linenoise is BSD code, so you can use both in free software and commercial software.
+The library is currently about 850 lines of code.
+In order to use it in your project just look at the *example.c* file in the source distribution, it is pretty straightforward.
+The library supports both a blocking mode and a multiplexing mode, see the API documentation later in this file for more information.

+Linenoise is BSD-licensed code, so you can use both in free software and commercial software.

 ## Tested with...